openqasm/openqasm/source/language/delays.rst

 Duration and stretch types
 ---------------------------

 The ``duration`` type is used denote increments of time.
-Durations are positive real numbers that are manipulated at compile time.
+Durations are real numbers that are manipulated at compile time.
 Durations must be followed by time units which can be any of the following: